YerayAR/web_scraping/README.md

 - The `excel_handler.py` module for saving data to Excel was tested and functions correctly.
 - The application is structured to run scraping tasks in a separate thread to keep the GUI responsive (this aspect is untested due to the Tkinter issue).

+## Optional OpenAI Integration

+The project includes helper functions that interface with the OpenAI ChatGPT API.
+They can extract fields from unstructured text, classify the content and translate or normalise scraped data.
+To make use of these capabilities install the `openai` package and set the `OPENAI_API_KEY` environment variable.
+The scrapers will continue to run without this key, but AI-powered processing will be disabled.

 ---
 This `README.md` provides a summary.
 For detailed code, please refer to the respective `.py` files.